-Shrines are places of trial in Legend of Zelda: Breath of The Wild.
+Shrines are places of trial located throughout Legend of Zelda: Breath of The Wild’s map.
 They’re like small dungeons.
 Once inside, you’ll have to complete platforming challenges and various other puzzles.
 In the end, you’ll be rewarded with a spirit orb.
 There are 120 shrines in the game and after completing them all you’ll unlock

 .
-In this guide, we’re going to show you the locations of all Green Tunic of the Wild Zelda Breath of The Wild shrines and help you solve their puzzles.
+In this guide, we’re going to show you all Green Tunic of the Wild Zelda Breath of The Wild shrine locations and help you solve their puzzles.

 Great Plateau Shrine locations

-In order to go through the snowy mountain, and reach the shrine you’ll need something to warm you up.
+Hard part about these shrines are the ones in the mountains.
+In order to go through the snowy mountain, and reach the shrines you’ll need something to warm you up.
 You can use a torch melee weapon.
 Swing your torch over the fire to light it.
 If you have Spicy Pepper, Raw Meat and Hyrule Bass you can make Spicy Meat and Seafood Fry meal that gives cold resistance, and if you give the meal to the old man in the cottage during the night, he’ll reward you with Warm Doublet.
 We have a comprehensive guide

 How to protect from cold & solve Old Man’s Warm Doublet recipe